openandclose/tosixinch/docs/intro.rst

 using the most general technologies.

 But it tries a bit harder to get the job done faster.
-The legend of the script says, 'Browser to e-reader in a few minutes'.
+The legend of the program says, 'Browser to e-reader in a few minutes'.
-This constraint ('in a few minutes') generally defines the domain and methods of the script.
+This constraint ('in a few minutes') generally defines the domain and methods of the program.

 ---